 STEWART: In fact, Dr. King's assistant Andrew Young, of course, former Georgia congressman, a mayor of Atlanta, said he believe King was the victim of a government plot.
 Let's play a little clip.

-Former Representative ANDREW YOUNG (Former Assistant to Dr. Martin Luther King, Jr.; Former Congressman and Mayor, Atlanta, Georgia): I think that there was a determination in very high places that our movement had to stop.
+ANDREW YOUNG: I think that there was a determination in very high places that our movement had to stop.

 STEWART: It was fascinating some of the detail about the FBI, the lengths they went to to discredit Martin Luther King.

 BRIEN: You know, an outside agitator.
 We understood fully well that we were being oppressed every day and it didn't require outside help on that.
 But it's true, I think because of the hatred that the government had for Martin Luther King, which is well-documented, and because of the memo they sent out really hoping he would kill himself - and they were trying to literally destroy him.
 I don't think it's a big jump to say, well, maybe the government was involved in his assassination.

 STEWART: Just about a minute left, Soledad.
 A very poignant part of the documentary to me was Dr. King's somewhat resignation of the idea that he was going to die a young man.
 Why did he believe this?